What Is an Annuity Rider?

 Annuity riders are essentially additional features that can be added into your annuity contract to help customize the product to meet your financial circumstances and specifications.

 In addition to a variety of annuity types, you can choose from a long list of riders.
-Riders come in many different shapes and sizes and can achieve various goals.
+Riders come in many shapes and sizes and can achieve various goals.

 One type of rider, for example, could give you the option of leaving all or part of your annuity contract to a selected beneficiary.